Not long ago, during a time when stress and fatigue had taken their toll on my body, I booked a weekend away at a local bed and breakfast.

 Recently, I’ve been intrigued by a new thought—creating a sanctuary garden in my back yard, complete with a gazebo, or at least a bench serves as a reading nook.
 I started this summer by planting English lavender, my favorite plant, in the front yard and the back.
 Right now, I’m researching plants and landscaping, determining my next steps.

 Designs for Healing

-You, too, can design a healing space in your home or office.
-Consider these simple tips to get started:
+If you’d like to create a healing space in your home or office, consider these simple tips to get started